 Any information on these works would be greatly appreciated.

 Auchinlee and Crail bricks sought

 Both examples are currently AWOL from this Scottish National brick collection.
 Any information on these bricks will be gratefully received.

 Most Wanted !There are many many bricks still to trace and rescue.
-I am looking for all brickmarks and variations that I do not currently possess however the following 2 are being highlighted as 'most wanted' Pinkie, Musselbro and Lews bricks.
+I am looking for all brickmarks and variations that I do not currently possess however the following 2 are being highlighted as 'most wanted' a 'Pinkie, Musselbro' brick from East Lothian and a 'Peter Weir Patent Glasgow' brick from the Glasgow area.
 If you find any brickmark I do not have then I will do my utmost to uplift personally or arrange postal delivery.
 Many thanks for your assistance and efforts to save a little piece of Scottish history.

 Brick memorabilia sought